DopplerHQ/cli/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
+Please include output from running the command with `--debug`.
 1. Go to '...'
 1. Click on '....'
 1. See error